justinjaywang/portfolio/source/_posts/active-classrooms.md

 Learning in school used to be fun.

 Don't remember?
 Think back.
 Way back.
 Maybe as far back as Kindergarten.
-The classrom was a place where you would learn things by creating, being active, and interacting with others.
+The classroom was a place where you would learn things by creating, being active, and interacting with others.
 It was an environment where individuality and divergent thinking were nurtured.

 Then somewhere down the line, things changed.
 You're told to sit still, be quiet, and pay attention to the teacher standing at the front of the classroom.
-They confine you and your classmates to your own personal chair-desks.
-And school becomes boring.
-Slowly, your curiosity dwindles and the learning becomes joyless.
+They confine everyone to personal chair-desks.
+School becomes boring, and curiosity dwindles.

 Active Classrooms was a project for *Introduction to Product Development* at UC Berkeley in the spring of 2011, with Soo Hark Chung, Anastasia Chvets, Katherine Duong, and Ling Wang.
 It pushes to make learning fun again through classroom furniture that encourages movement and interaction.